Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Introduction

 The paper is organised as following.
 In section \ref{section:isolated_brief}, we briefly review the classical isolated binary formation channel to introduce the terminology used in this paper.
 In section \ref{section:methodology}, we describe the code used in this study.
-In section \ref{sub:binzeta}, we show our results that highlight the importance of uncertainties in the first mass transfer phase.
-In section \ref{sub:stellarwinds}, we show how decreasing the line-driven winds for O/B stars and/or WR stars by a factor of 3 can change the merging binary black hole population.
-Finally, in \ref{sub:conclusion}, we summarise our main findings.
+In section \ref{sub:popprops}, we show our results that highlight the importance of uncertainties in the first mass transfer phase.
+In section \ref{sub:stellarwinds}, we show how decreasing the line-driven winds for O/B stars and/or WR stars by a factor of 3 can change the properties of the merging binary black hole population.
+Finally, in section \ref{sub:conclusion}, we summarise our main findings.

-\section{The classical isolated binary formation channel}
+\subsection{The classical isolated binary formation channel}

-We now give a brief overview of the classical isolated formation channel for merging binary black holes.
-Our purpose is to introduce the terminology used in the rest of the paper rather than to give a detailed overview on this subject.
-For the latter see reviews such as \citet{m2018merging}, \citet{Mapelli2020}, \citet{Postnov_2014}.
+In this subsection, we provide a brief overview of the classical isolated formation channel for merging binary black holes.
+Our purpose is to introduce the terminology used in the rest of the paper.
+For a detailed overview on this subject, see e.g. \citet[][]{Postnov_2014, m2018merging, Mapelli2020}.

-Black hole binaries with circularised orbits merge within the Hubble time if their orbital separation is not larger than a few tens of solar radii (\citealt{Peters}, \citealt{m2018merging}).
-If a massive binary starts out at such a short period, then the donor fills its Roche-lobe on main sequence.
-Therefore, GW sources of the isolated binary channel must originate from interacting binaries.
+Black hole binaries with circularised orbits merge within the Hubble time (which we define here as 13.5 Gyrs), if their orbital separation is not larger than a few tens of solar radii (\citealt{Peters}; \citealt{m2018merging}).
+However, the radii of massive stars reaches orders of magnitude larger values than that during their evolution.
+Therefore, GW sources of the classical isolated binary channel must originate from interacting binaries.